SummitPublicSchools/ducttape/README.md

 0. Set up a Chrome + Selenium environment on your computer.
 Instructions [here](https://medium.com/@patrick.yoho11/installing-selenium-and-chromedriver-on-windows-e02202ac2b08).
 1. Download or clone the project to your computer.
-2. Navigate to the root `ducttape` directory (the one with the setup.py file in it).
+2. Navigate to the root `ducttape` directory in your command line/terminal (the one with the setup.py file in it).
 Run `pip install ./`.
 3. Check out the SchoolMint example in the [`examples`](https://github.com/SummitPublicSchools/ducttape/tree/master/examples) folder to see how easy it can be to grab your data.

 ## Documentation

 A good number of functions have strong doc strings describing their purpose, parameters, and return types.
 For now, this along with a couple of [examples](https://github.com/SummitPublicSchools/ducttape/tree/master/examples) are the primary sources of documentation.

 ## Features

 * Downloading data from ed-tech Web UIs without human interaction
 * Uploading data to ed-tech through web UIs without human interaction (coming soon)
 * Controlling ed-tech web UIs through Python (limited implementation)